Ankit-1803/eWrite/README.md

 ### 1. User Authentication

-The user creates an account or logs into an existing account.
+The user creates an account ( by email id and password or use Google ) or logs into an existing account.

 The backend verifies the user's credentials and establishes an authenticated session.